ragpi/ragpi-docs/docs/configuration.md

 ## API Key Configuration

-If you want to restrict access to your Ragpi instance, you can enable API authentication using `RAGPI_API_KEY`.
+If you want to restrict access to the Ragpi API, you can enable API authentication using `RAGPI_API_KEY`.
 When set, this key must be included in all API requests using the `x-api-key` header.

 ### Generating an API Key